microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Pipeline Execution

-When executing the project through GitHub pipelines, the secrets are loaded from the ENV_VARS GitHub secret.
+When executing the template through GitHub pipelines, the secrets are loaded from the ENV_VARS GitHub secret.
 The placeholders in experiment.yaml and env.yaml are replaced with the values from the ENV_VARS secret.
 For example, if the ENV_VARS secret contains:

 ``` bash